Here's a breakdown of some of the benefits and drawbacks of OneMain personal loans.

 - Options for people with poor credit: If you have poor credit and need a personal loan, you may still be able to get approved for a OneMain Financial “secured” loan using your vehicle or even RV as collateral.

-OneMain Financial offers loans that range from $1,500 to $20,000.
+OneMain Financial offers loans that range from $1,500 to $20,000, though higher minimums and lower maximums apply in some states.
 Its personal loans carry a fixed annual percentage rate, or APR, of 18 percent to 35.99 percent, depending on creditworthiness.
 The rate quote you receive is based on multiple factors, including your credit history, income, debt and amount of collateral.
 The amount you’re asking for and your repayment term (24, 36, 48 or 60 months) also play a role.

 OneMain Financial does not disclose a minimum credit score for eligibility, but it does allow you to provide collateral in the event of a secured loan.